Somfic/docs--md/eliteapi/eliteva/installation/readme.md

 C:\Program Files (x86)\Steam\steamapps\common\VoiceAttack
 ```

-In the VoiceAttack folder should contain a directory called `Apps`, if not, create it.
+The VoiceAttack folder should contain a directory called `Apps`, if not, create it.

-In the `Apps` folder, and create a new directory named `EliteVA`.
+Navigate into the `Apps` folder and create a new directory named `EliteVA`.
 This will be the root folder for the plugin.

 Open the `EliteVA` directory you just created, right click in the folder and select `"Paste"`.
 This will paste the `EliteVA.zip` file in the `EliteVA` folder.

 Right click on the `EliteVA.zip` file and select `"Extract Here"` to extract the contents of the zip file into your `EliteVA` directory.
+The `EliteVA.dll` file and a folder named `Bindings` should appear.
+The zip also contains a template profile called `EliteVA.vap` that contains a list of every command EliteVA supports.

 ### Let's double check that
 You should have the following files in your VoiceAttack directory: